 These changes do not apply to pensioners or anyone receiving maximum Council Tax Support because they also receive Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.

 Since 1 April 2015 the Council had to change its Local Council Tax Support scheme due to the annual changes in the rules set by Government for pensioners, known as uprating, and to match these for our rules for working-age people.

 A copy of Doncaster's current scheme for 2016/17 and the Equality Impact Assessment is attached to this page.

 Changes to Local Council Tax Support from April 2018

 The Council has to change its Local Council Tax Support scheme from 1 April 2018 based on amendments prescribed by the Government including changes to some rates used to work out entitlement for those of pension age.

-The Local Council Tax Support Scheme for 2017/2018 will be decided at a meeting of all Doncaster Councillors on 26 January 2017.
-A copy of the proposed scheme and the associated Equality Due Regard Statement are attached to this page.
+The Local Council Tax Support Scheme for 2017/2018 was decided at a meeting of all Doncaster Councillors on 26 January 2017.
+A copy of the scheme and the associated Equality Due Regard Statement are attached to this page.

 Can I qualify for help?